st-mad/mint-slow-rollings/readme.md

 1. Variables are case-sensitive (feature)
 2. /show expression doesnt work, but d := expression, then /show d works. (bug)
 3. Defined variables are deleted on output (feature: but I plan to implement a saved state, to fix this.)
+4. The current restrictions on what is a variable or an expression and the restrictions on what characters are allowed are a bit inconsistent. (bug: This requires messing with the parser's grammar but I will change this to be more consistent.)
+5. The cli doesn't allow the use of arrow keys to edit input. (bug: the cli will eventually be replaced with a more functional UI)